-It is necessary to complete all homework, whether a written or a learning homework, and independently revise mathematical techniques on an ongoing basis.
+It is necessary to complete all homework, whether a written or a learning homework, and keep revising and applying mathematical techniques.

-Mathematical equipment should be brought to every lesson i.e. a scientific calculator, ruler, pens and pencils, eraser and a sharpener.
+Mathematical equipment should be brought to every lesson i.e. a scientific calculator, a protractor, a compass, ruler, pens and pencils, eraser and a sharpener.